piggyslasher/Gulp-boilerplate-for-web-designers/README.md

 # Gulp / LESS / Jade / LiveReload boilerplate for web designers

 [This is a fork of Gulp-boilerplate-for-web-designers by tsevdos](https://github.com/tsevdos/Gulp-boilerplate-for-web-designers) but I've included `gulp-connect` and LESS stylesheet support.
-The LiveReload just works and there's a built in server so just start coding.
+The LiveReload just works and there's a built in static server so just start coding.
 LiveReload browser extension is not needed.

 **Gulp / LESS / Jade / LiveReload boilerplate for web designers** provides directory and file structure to aid web-designers kickstart their next project.
 It will help you develop and deploy any html-based (and more) templates.
 Some out of the box features :